EUR Futures: Further decline not ruled out

-Open interest in EUR futures markets shrunk for the second session in a row on Tuesday, this time by just 928 contracts according to flash data from CME Group.
-On the other side, volume posted the largest single day build so far this year, up by around 153.5K contracts.
+Open interest in EUR futures markets rose by just 621 contracts on Wednesday according to preliminary readings from CME Group.
+On the other hand, volume shrunk markedly by around 136.2K contracts, partially offsetting the previous large build.

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.